-The good news is there are eight amazing all natural remedies that can give you quick allergy relief.
+The good news is that natural allergy relief remedies such as frankincense, eucalyptus and quercetin can effectively rid you of your allergy symptoms.
+Here are eight amazing, all-natural remedies that can give you quick allergy relief.

 1. Neti Pot